Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 A Limited Deal

 Before resuming negotiations over a return to the JCPOA, Iran’s top negotiator, Ali Baqeri-Kani, said on Nov.
-11, 2021, that the upcoming talks will not be about the nuclear issue, which has already been resolved, but will instead focus on removing all sanctions imposed by the U.S. Tehran insists that all sanctions must first be removed in a verifiable manner before the Islamic Republic reverses the “remedial measures” that Tehran took in response to the U.S. withdrawal from the JCPOA.
+11, 2021, that the upcoming talks will not be about the nuclear issue, which has already been resolved but will instead focus on removing all sanctions imposed by the U.S. Tehran insists that all sanctions must first be removed in a verifiable manner before the Islamic Republic reverses the “remedial measures” that Tehran took in response to the U.S. withdrawal from the JCPOA.

 Baqeri-Kani also said he had spoken to officials from France, Germany, and the United Kingdom.
 Iran is hoping to keep them from supporting the United States.
-“What is important for these European countries is to pursue their own interests rather than those of anyone else,” Baqeri-Kani said.
+“What is important for these European countries is to pursue their interests rather than those of anyone else,” Baqeri-Kani said.
 In an interview with Bloomberg, Baqeri-Kani said the Europeans could use ‘blocking statutes” to protect European companies doing business with Tehran from future American sanctions.

 Meanwhile, U.S. national security adviser Jake Sullivan raised with his Israeli counterpart, Eyal Hulata, the idea of an interim agreement with Iran.
 The idea was that in exchange for a freeze from Iran (for example, on enriching uranium to 60%), the U.S. and its allies could release some frozen Iranian funds or provide sanctions waivers on humanitarian goods.
 Hulata opposed the idea and said Israel feared such a deal would become permanent and allow Iran to maintain its nuclear infrastructure and uranium stockpile.